paakhib/resumaker/README.md

 The entire project is made on the front-end.
 HTML, CSS and Javascript have been used here.
 CSS : Designing this webside and giving hover effects.
-HTML to Canva : To download the resume.
+HTML2canvas: To download the resume.
 Js: Fetches the data and desplays it on the resume.
 Some additional features like showing the preview, toggling the classes, etc.